vincenzo-scotti/voice_analysis_parkinson/README.md

 # Voice Analysis for Parkinson's Disease

-Codebase for the papers "[An Analysis of Features for Parkinson's Disease Detection in Hindi](https://www.overleaf.com/read/dfzwqkspnxxp)" and "[Cross-Lingual Transferability of Voice Analysis Models: a Parkinson's Disease Case Study]()" ([extended abstarct](https://www.overleaf.com/read/wtjyqvpnngwg)).
+Codebase for the paper "[An Analysis of Features for Parkinson's Disease Detection in Telugu](https://www.overleaf.com/read/dfzwqkspnxxp)" and the extended abstract "[Cross-Lingual Transferability of Voice Analysis Models: a Parkinson's Disease Case Study](https://www.overleaf.com/read/wtjyqvpnngwg)".
 For all the references, contributions and credits, please refer to the paper.

 This code was initially developed as part of the M.Sc.
 Thesis in Computer Science and Engineering "[Cross-Lingual Transferability of Voice Analysis Models: a Parkinson's Disease Case Study](https://www.overleaf.com/read/tkbjcxxjrzjb)" ([executive summary](https://www.overleaf.com/read/qdszgphmhcsd)).